 Once in the body, how do microplastics affect it?

 Microplastics can carry a range of contaminants (e.g., potentially harmful organic chemicals) that can leach from the plastic surface once in the body, increasing the potential for toxic effects.
+They accumulate in organs such as the kidneys and even the brain.

 The long-term health consequences of microplastic pollution remain largely unknown; however, in terms of human health, research has suggested microplastics may provoke immune and stress responses and induce reproductive and developmental toxicity once they enter and persist in the body. (learn more)